 Zzyzx fell into disrepair and lay dormant for a period of time, while the Bureau of Land Management sorted out various ideas of what to do with the site, including the possibility of demolishing Springer’s architectural contributions in order to return Soda Springs to its previous state.
 Casebier remarks that the agency actually had bulldozers on site, waiting for the green flag to demolish the complex, and, he believes, in the process deliberately destroy most of Springer’s papers and documents detailing his tenure at Zzyzx.
 The BLM eventually worked out a deal with the California State University system to use the former resort as the desert studies center, and reopen the road.

 Today, Zzyzx continues to function as the CSU Desert Studies Center, hosting students and researchers interested in studying the desert ecology.
-While the center’s focus has shifted to environmental studies, there are a few displays telling of its Zzyzx Mineral Springs and Health Resort origins, and longtime manager Robert Fulton is enthusiastic to speak on the Springer days.
+While the center’s focus has shifted to environmental studies, there are a few displays telling of its Zzyzx Mineral Springs and Health Resort origins.
 Springer’s visionary spirit is undeniably present—if you listen closely enough, you just might catch Doc Springer’s sermons broadcasting from along the Boulevard of Dreams.

-Springer, Curtis H. “One of the Strangest Stories Ever Told.”
-Baker Valley News, 18 Oct 1984.
-Print.
+Curtis H. Springer, “One of the Strangest Stories Ever Told,” Baker Valley News, October 18, 1984.

-Hillinger, Charles.
-“Radio Evangelist Seized on Food, Drug Charges.”
-Los Angeles Times, 8 Nov 1968.
-Print.
+Charles Hillinger, “Radio Evangelist Seized on Food, Drug Charges,” Los Angeles Times, November 8, 1968.

-“Zzyzx Goes Pffft—Evangelist Is Evicted From Desert Tract.”
-Los Angeles Times, 12 Apr 1974.
-Print.
+“Zzyzx Goes Pffft—Evangelist is Evicted from Desert Tract,” Los Angeles Times, April 12, 1974.

-Casebier, Dennis.
-“Zzyzx: Unrest at the End of the Alphabet.”
-Nevadan [Sunday supplement to the Las Vegas Review], 10 Jun 1984.
-Print.
+Dennis Casebier, “Zzyzx: Unrest at the End of the Alphabet,” Nevadan [Sunday supplement to the Las Vegas Review], June 10, 1984.

-From a conversation on January 5, 2015 with Dennis Casebier at the Mojave Desert Heritage and Cultural Association (MDHCA) in Goffs, CA. Casabier conducted extensive interviews with Springer from 1981 – 1985.
+Dennis Casebier, interview with the author at the Mojave Desert Heritage and Cultural Association, Goffs, CA, January 5, 2015.
+Casabier conducted extensive interviews with Springer from 1981–1985.
 These interviews are archived at the MDHCA.